-Fees were paid in U.S. dollars to PwC for the year ended December 31, 2023 and to PwC and the Company's prior auditor, Deloitte LLP ("Deloitte"), for the year ended December 31, 2022.
-Deloitte was the Company's auditor through the audit of the Company's December 31, 2020 financial statements.
-The table below discloses the fees for professional services provided by PwC and Deloitte in each of the last two fiscal years.
+Fees were paid in U.S. dollars to PwC for the years ended December 31, 2024 and 2023.
+The table below discloses the fees for professional services provided by PwC in each of the last two fiscal years.

-2023 2022
+2024 2023

-Audit Fees (1) \$601,810 \$482,484
+Audit Fees (1) \$6 76,300 \$6 501,810

-Audit-Related Fees (2) \$ - \$ -
+Audit-Related Fees (2) \$ \$

-Tax Fees (3) \$ - \$ -
+Tax Fees (3) \$ \$

-All Other Fees (4) \$ 2,000 \$ -
+All Other Fees (4) \$ 2,000 \$ 2,000

-Total \$603,810 \$482,484
+Total \$6 78,300 \$6 603,810

-- (1) Audit fees include the aggregate fees for the audit of, as applicable, our annual consolidated financial statements and the reviews of each of the quarterly consolidated financial statements to be included in our Forms 10-Q. The aggregate audit fees billed by PwC for the fiscal year ended December 31, 2023 and December 31, 2022 were \$601,810 and \$445,368, respectively.
-There were also \$37,099 audit fees billed by Deloitte for the fiscal year ended December 31, 2022 related to services for the Company's S-3 filing in 2022.
-The audit fees billed in 2023 included comfort letter services for the Company's at-the-market equity offering program, services related to a required government audit connected to the Department of Defense funding, and other continuous disclosure services. - (2) Audit-related fees include accounting advisory services related to the accounting treatment of transactions or events, including acquisitions, and to the adoption of new accounting standards, as well as additional procedures related to accounting records performed to comply with regulatory reporting requirements and to provide certain attest reports. - (3) Tax fees include tax compliance services and assistance with federal and provincial tax-related matters for certain international entities. - (4) All other fees were for accounting disclosure checklist and GAAP research software licenses.
+- (1) Audit fees include the aggregate fees for the audit of, as applicable, our annual consolidated financial statements and the reviews of each of the quarterly consolidated financial statements to be included in our Forms 10-Q. The audit fees billed in 2024 included comfort letter services for the Company's registered offering of Common Shares and at-the-market equity offering program, and services related to a required government audit connected to the Department of Defense funding. - (2) Audit-related fees include accounting advisory services related to the accounting treatment of transactions or events, including acquisitions, and to the adoption of new accounting standards, as well as additional procedures related to accounting records performed to comply with regulatory reporting requirements and to provide certain attest reports. - (3) Tax fees include tax compliance services and assistance with federal and provincial tax-related matters for certain international entities. - (4) All other fees were for accounting disclosure checklist and GAAP research software licenses.